oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-When the Holder has multiple nationalities, the issuer may wish to allow the holder to reveal
+When the Holder has multiple nationalities, the issuer may wish to conceal
+presence of any statement regarding nationalities while also allowing the
-each of those nationalities individually.
+holder to reveal each of those nationalities individually.
-This can be accomplished by first making the entries within the "nationalities"
+This can be accomplished by first making the entries within the `nationalities`
 array selectively disclosable, and then the whole "nationalities" field.

 ``` ascii-art